coredan/SecureApiRest/README.md

 This API Rest service provides a paged list of countries with their country codes.
 Useful to automatically populate all countries' selectors.
 For example: HTML Select, Java ComboBox and others.
 Uses SpringSecurity for **basic authentication through the request headers for some CRUD operations**.

-There are some jUnit and mock test /src/test/java/com/das/.
+There are some jUnit and mock tests /src/test/java/com/das/.

 ## Usage